Text by CLOT Magazine

-In an effort to think critically about individual health and collective wellbeing during times of crisis, Somerset House Studios has launched the 2021 edition of Hyper Functional, Ultra Healthy.
+In an effort to think critically about individual health and collective well-being during times of crisis, Somerset House Studios has launched the 2021 edition of Hyper Functional, Ultra Healthy.
 Using art as a tool for change, this project makes space for new ways of connecting with each other and with the planet.
-This initiative aims to highlight the importance of the collective in a time of social isolation and digital interaction.
+This initiative aims to highlight the collective’s importance in social isolation and digital interaction.

 Tabita Rezaire, an artistic-healer-seeker works across disciplines to investigate healing technologies.
 Hyper Functional, Ultra Healthy has commissioned her to lead a session of Kemetic yoga, a contemporary spiritual system based on the African practices of Kemet (ancient Egypt).
 Rezaire will use this spiritual technology to help people reconnect with themselves and with each other in a time of social disconnection.

-Studio residents Laura Grace Ford and Sam Williams reflect on the relationship between the city and the body in a time of heightened isolation, and Rebecca Jagoe will lead an embroidery workshop where she will explore the impact of words on the self.
+Studio residents Laura Grace Ford and Sam Williams reflect on the relationship between the city and the body in a time of heightened isolation.
+Rebecca Jagoe will lead an embroidery workshop where she will explore the impact of words on the self.

-Other artists participating are Timur Si-Qin, who will present a new podcast exploring how the health of the individual os fundamental tied to that of the natural world; Shenece Oretha will immerse listeners in an experimental podcast exploring the theme of the body, and curator Nella Aarne will give a lecture about what means to live as a part of one collective body.
+Other artists participating are Timur Si-Qin, who will present a new podcast exploring how the health of the individual is fundamentally tied to that of the natural world; Shenece Oretha will immerse listeners in an experimental podcast exploring the theme of the body, and curator Nella Aarne will give a lecture about what means to live as a part of one collective body.

 Hyper Functional, Ultra Healthy is supported by the Adonyeva Foundation.